nus-cs2103-AY1920S1/duke/docs/README.md

 ## 1. Introduction

 Duke is a Personal Assistant Chatbot that helps a those who prefer to use a desktop app for managing tasks.
 More important, Duke is optimised for those who prefer to work with a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Duke can get your task management done faster than traditional GUI apps.
+Duke can get your task management done faster than traditional GUI apps if you are a fast typer.

 ## 2. Quick Start